top of page

 Look at the Photos Ahead of Time

 Nearly all estate sale companies today post photos online showing each room and area of the house and details of the contents, says Elizabeth Bagwell, an antique and vintage dealer and a personal property appraiser specializing in art and antiques.
 "Study those photos closely and carefully," she says.
 "Zoom in on the photos—specifically tables set up with a large number of items—and you'll likely spy some hidden surprises."
-By studying the photos, you can narrow down the list of items you're most interested in and head straight to those rooms when you enter the sale, Bagwell says
+By studying the photos, you can narrow down the list of items you're most interested in and head straight to those rooms when you enter the sale, Bagwell says.

 If there's an item listed or photographed that you're interested in but you can't tell where in the house it's located, contact the sales company beforehand to determine where the piece can be found, suggests Helaine Fendelman, a New York City–based fine arts appraiser.
 That's a subtle way to make friends and get your name on their radar too.